dioscouri/f3-lib/README.md

 ### Getting Started

-Clone the repo somewhere in your F3 project and ensure that the folder is added to your autoloader.
+Clone the repo into a 'dsc' folder somewhere in your F3 project.
+Ensure that the 'dsc' folder's parent is added to your autoloader.  e.g., if you have /lib/ added to your autoloader, clone this repo into /lib/dsc/

 ### Dependencies